-Increase overall political engagement to NTDs to increase domestic resources for NTDs.
+Increase overall political and private sector engagement to NTDs to increase domestic resources for NTDs.

 Create an enabling environment at the national level for increased prioritization of NTD elimination.

 On 30 January 2012, pharmaceutical companies, donors, endemic countries and non-government organizations came together to sign the London Declaration on Neglected Tropical Diseases.
 Together, they committed to control, eliminate or eradicate 10 diseases by 2020 and improve the lives of over a billion people.

 Ministers from 26 African countries gathered in Ethiopia to sign the Addis Ababa Commitment on Neglected Tropical Diseases.
 Through this commitment, they pledged to increase domestic investments, strengthen NTD program goals, work towards global control and elimination targets and use the NTD's network to strengthen their overall health systems.

 TOGO became the first nation in sub sahara to be certified for the succesful elimination of lymphatic Filariasis as a public health problem.

 Leaders of Commonwealth countries gathered in London for the Commonwealth Heads of Government Meeting and committed to take action towards achieving access to quality eye care for all, including eliminating blinding trachoma by 2020.

 GHANA eliminated trachoma freeing millions from suffering and blindness.
 It is the first in WHO’s African Region to achieve this milestone.

 During the High-Level Meeting on China-Africa Health Cooperation, Health Ministers from China and several African countries agreed to cooperate to eliminate schistosomiasis through the launch of a new and re- emerging infectious diseases programme to prevent the disease in Africa.